 Traveling can be a headache and is even more so when you have a baby in tow.
 Make flights, trains and car rides easier with these essentials that parents love.

-The TotSeat is a super convenient option that works on almost any chair, and it’s a lifesaver when you get to a restaurant in another city and realize that they either don’t have highchairs or all of them are being used.
-It’s super lightweight–basically just a pile of fabric with straps–but is two-ply and strong, and it should last until your toddler is 30 months.
-The straps and security belt hold your baby and, when you’re done, you can tuck it back into your tote bag or purse and hop on the subway or in a car with very little hassle.
+This seat harness is a super convenient option that works on almost any chair, and it’s a lifesaver when you get to a restaurant in another city and realize that they either don’t have highchairs or all of them are being used.
+It’s super lightweight — basically just a pile of fabric with straps — and it should last until your toddler is 30 months.
+It holds your baby and when you’re done, you can tuck it back into your tote bag or purse and hop on the subway or in a car with very little hassle.

 When we first started traveling to hotels with baby, we spent a lot of time trying to figure out how the heck baby was going to sleep in a studio hotel room.
 We asked for suites, thinking baby would need his own separate room so we could watch TV.
 We put baby in the bathroom, because another writer told us that’s what she does, but we fretted about ventilation, so we took him out and gazed at our phones in the dark for hours.
 Finally, another mom told me about the SnoozeShade, a cover for your travel crib.
 At just two pounds, this cover helps black out baby’s travel playpen/crib and claims to cover 94 percent of light.
 Top and side "windows" can be closed, allowing you to block out light, and the breathable mesh means baby gets enough ventilation.
 When you’re not using the top panel, just tuck it into an attached pocket and snap it closed.